-Before School: Students may enter the building before school provided they go directly to the designated area, which is the gym.
-A pass from a teacher is required to access any other area before 8:00.
+Before School: A pass from a teacher is required to access any other area before 8:00.

-DURING LUNCH:

-Senior High is a closed campus (Policy No. 5125).
+DURING LUNCH: Senior High is a closed campus.
 The school campus will be closed from 8:00 am to 3:40 pm.
 All students will be expected to remain at school over the lunch period.
 Students may eat school lunch or bring their lunch.
 All lunches must be eaten in the lunchroom.
 Students are allowed to go home for lunch ONLY when a parent/guardian picks them up and returns them to school.
 Students are NOT allowed to drive or walk home for lunch.
 Students shall not leave school campus during the school day without permission from the principal.

 If a student becomes ill at school, the student must check with the principal or report to the office where arrangements will be made for the student to leave school.
 Students may leave the building at other times during the school day with permission from a school administrator.
 A note or phone call from the student's parent or guardian will be required before permission to leave the campus will be granted.

-Any student who leaves the school campus without administrator permission shall be subject to detention or other school disciplinary action (see Disciplinary Actions pg.
-40).
+Any student who leaves the school campus without administrator permission shall be subject to detention or other school disciplinary action.